Project

 Actions #4

-Updated by Lauren Walker about 10 years ago
+Updated by Lauren Walker over 10 years ago

 It looks like most servers and browsers can accept URLs up to ~2,000 characters. (http://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers)